do-unil/mlba/README.md

 renv::restore()
 ```

+To install the python packages, following `labs/00_lab/setup.qmd` instructions.
+Alternaitvely, you can install everything via `conda env create -f environment.yml` from the root of the project.

 It prompts whether you would like to activate and install the packages, and you must select the option (1) to do so.
 The command above installs the packages from the `renv.lock` file.
 Then run the following to start the website from the command line/terminal (unless you're using Rstudio, in which can go to `Build > Render Website` to render everything at once).

 ```bash